bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-set.md

 {% include [Examples Notice](../../../../_includes/examples.md) %}

-For the user with `id = 1`, set the following configuration for the item card in contacts:
+For a user with `id = 1` in contacts, set the following configuration for the item card:

 - Section 1 - **Personal Data**
     - **First Name**